DGomes-17/DGomes-17/README.md

 ## 🚀 About Me

-I am a recent **Computer Science Engineering graduate** from the University of Trás-os-Montes e Alto Douro, with an interest in **Artificial Intelligence, Cybersecurity and software development**.
+I am a recent **Software Engineering graduate** from the University of Trás-os-Montes e Alto Douro, with an interest in **Artificial Intelligence, Cybersecurity and software development**.

 Throughout my academic journey, I developed projects involving web applications, databases, distributed systems, computer networks and AI literacy.